-Furthermore, the Securities may be subject to regulatory capital write-down powers and/or bail-in powers (see "Risks relating to the structure of the Securities - The Securities may be subject to statutory write-down or bail-in" above, and the risk factor entitled "Risks relating to the Group and its business operations - The business and operations of the Group may be affected by resolution measures developed by its regulators, including those introduced in accordance with the BRRD and the Banking Act 2009" above).
+Furthermore, the Securities may be subject to regulatory capital write-down powers and/or bail-in powers (see "Risks relating to the structure of the Securities - The Securities may be subject to statutory write-down or bail-in" above, and the risk factor entitled "Risks associated with regulatory resolution measures - The business and operations of the Group may be affected by resolution measures developed by its regulators, including those introduced in accordance with the Directive (EU) 2014/59, as amended on or prior to 31 December 2020 (including, without limitation, by Directive 2019/879) (the "BRRD"), as implemented by the Banking Act 2009 ("UK BRRD")" above).

 The application of write-down or conversion to equity or bail-in to the Securities, or the perception that such events could occur, may have an adverse effect on the position of holders of Securities and, as a result, may affect the liquidity and/or value of the Securities.
-See "Capital and liquidity risk - The Group is exposed to the risk of regulators imposing new prudential standards, including increased capital, leverage, loss-absorbing capacity and liquidity requirements" above.
+See "Treasury risk - The Group is exposed to the risk of regulators imposing new prudential standards, including increased capital, leverage, loss-absorbing capacity and liquidity requirements" above.